 First 5 Forever Online

 Hello!
 Welcome to the Goondiwindi Regional Council’s First Five Forever page.
-First Five Forever connects parents and caregivers to a range of resources and ideas and to their local library for more ideas and information you can use anywhere, any time to assist with your child’s development.
+First Five Forever connects parents and caregivers to a range of resources and ideas, and to their local library for more information you can use anywhere, any time to assist with your child’s development.

 We look forward to seeing you at your local library for a First 5 Forever session!
 So, when are these held?

 The Inglewood First Five Forever is held on the 1st Wednesday of each month; and the Texas First Five Forever is held on the 3rd Thursday of each month.
 Have a look below for information about sessions in the Goondiwindi Library.
-They are held every 2nd and 4th Thursday of each month but there are a few changes coming this year.
+They are held every 2nd and 4th Thursday of each month.

 Times for Goondiwindi First Five Forever: